 Tevita Funaki is the CEO of West Fono Health Trust.
 Born in New Zealand but raised in Tonga, Tevita attended Otago University and graduated with a B.Com in 2000 and a Post Graduate Diploma in Project Management from Unitec in 2007.
 Prior to joining West Fono Health trust as Chief Executive, Tevita was the Pacific Health Manager for ProCare Health Limited and was the National Pasifika Liaison Advisor for Massey University.
-As well as managing an employment consultancy and project management service company, Tevita has worked in health services.

 Dr Neil Hefford